gastmaier/documentation/docs/linux/drivers/iio-adc/ad4052/index.rst

 .. caution::

-   Re-entering monitor mode will trigger a interrupt if the sampling is still outside the sampling range.
+   The device is locked from any other access until the monitor mode is disabled.

 The user is responsible to catching IIO Event and clearing the device status register.